tinamthomas/vue-101/docs/notes.md

 - To ensure this doesn’t happen make sure styles are “scoped”.
 This of course prevents styles from leaking out of a file but does not prevent styles from leaking in.
 As a practice ensure that all styles are scoped
 - While applying styles, ensure that you target classes instead of element types for speed.

+### Tailwind CSS

+- Provides you a bunch of CSS utilty classes
+- Allows you to extend the classes.
+Ex, you can define a custom color you want and tailwind would generate a bunch of useful CSS classes to use.

 ### Components

 There are two approaches to writing components.
 Composition API and Options API.
 Compositions API is neweer and supported in Vue 3.